AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/functional-testing.md

 ## Purpose

-The AEM Cloud Service deployment pipelines run at different stages in your development and AEM product release lifecycle and provide various quality gates at different levels with the goal to ensure robust and safe deployments for your AEM application changes and AEM product changes likewise.
+The purpose of the AEM Cloud Service deployment pipelines is to facilitate robust and secure deployments at various stages of your development and AEM product release lifecycle.
+These pipelines incorporate multiple quality gates at different levels to ensure the integrity and safety of deployments for both your AEM application changes and AEM product updates.

-Adobe provides some quality gates out-of-the-box, while others need to be implemented and configured by you.
-The same quality gate can run at different stages in the lifecycle, some can even be used in your own development setup and CI/CD.
+Adobe provides several built-in quality gates, while others require your intervention for implementation and configuration.
+These quality gates are versatile, with some being applicable at various stages of the lifecycle and even integrable into your own development setup and CI/CD processes.

-The out-of-the-box provided quality gates ensure the AEM product functionality works as expected in the context of your AEM application.
-On the other hand, the custom quality gates you provide focus on validating that your application's essential features and user interactions work as expected.
-The two types of quality gates together ensure robust and safe automatic deployments for your code changes and AEM product changes.
+The built-in quality gates primarily validate the functionality of the AEM product within the context of your AEM application.
+In contrast, the custom quality gates you set up are designed to verify that your application's critical features and user interactions perform as intended.
+Collectively, these two sets of quality gates work together to ensure robust and secure automated deployments for both your code modifications and AEM product updates.

-The quality gates are not a general purpose testing framework intended to cover your complete testing strategy.
-The AEM product undergoes extended testing before it reaches the AEM cloud service deployment process.
-Likewise, your application is expected to have a good quality already before it reaches the deployment phase.
+It is important to note that these quality gates are not intended to be a comprehensive testing framework for your entire testing strategy.
+The AEM product is subjected to extensive testing before entering the AEM cloud service deployment process.
+Similarly, your application should already be of high quality before it reaches the deployment phase.
+This approach ensures that the quality gates focus on their primary objective of safeguarding the deployment process, rather than being a substitute for a full testing regimen.

 ## Quality Gates